hsandid/SmartIrrigationSystem/docs/pages/Raspberry-Pi-Model-Information/Pi-Hat-Specifications.md

 folder: Raspberry-Pi-Model-Information
 ---

+**Disclaimer** : This page gives an overview of the Pi-HAT standards recommended by the Raspberry-Pi foundation.
+Most of the information here comes from the [Raspberry-Pi GitHub Documentation](https://github.com/raspberrypi/hats).

 # Official Pi-Hat Specifications

 - Most Raspberry-Pi boards (Raspberry-Pi Model B+ and onwards) have been designed to support add-on boards, or 'HATs' (Hardware Attached on Top).